vyoussofzadeh/surface-atlas-FieldTrip-source-analysis/README.md

 # Desikan-Killiany-surface-atlas-for FieldTrip-analysis
-Surface-based atlas for source analysis
+Surface-based atlas FieldTrip source analysis steps to do,
-Steps,

 1) export a source map from a sample Brainstorm (BS) database to Matlab.
 Call the varaible, Source
 2) read (mapping) surface atlas and color-coding areas